 - Baking soda and baking powder- help the bread rise.
 Make sure both ingredients are not expired!
 I like to keep mine for 3 months max.

-- Coconut oil-keeps this yummy bread oh so moist.
+- Olive oil-keeps this yummy bread oh so moist.

 - Vanilla- adds extra flavor.